 The first matter to consider is whether a candidate is qualified to run for a board of education.
 The required qualifications for a candidate are as follows:

-- The candidate must be a Canadian citizen on the day they are nominated, and maintain their Canadian citizenship thereafter; - The candidate must be at least 18 years of age; - The candidate must have lived on land in the school division for at least three months; and, - The candidate must have lived in Saskatchewan for at least six months.
-Local Government Election Act 26
+- The candidate must be a Canadian citizen on the day they are nominated, and maintain their Canadian citizenship thereafter; - The candidate must be at least 18 years of age on the day of the election; - The candidate must have lived in the school division for at least three consecutive months immediately preceding the date they submit their nomination paper; and, - The candidate must have lived in Saskatchewan for at least six consecutive months immediately preceding the date they submit their nomination paper.

+Local Government Election Act, 2015 - 45